rishavray/scholarly/README.md

 # scholarly
-scholarly is a module that allows you to retrieve author and publication information from [Google Scholar](https://scholar.google.com) in a friendly, Pythonic way.
+This is the fork of [scholarly](https://github.com/OrganicIrradiation/scholarly) which is a module that allows you to retrieve author and publication information from [Google Scholar](https://scholar.google.com) in a friendly, Pythonic way.
+In this fork, the bibtex entries are also retrieved along with other information in the Publication object.

 ## Usage